garciart/network-automation/labs/README.md

 ![Reload the Device](../img/b01.png)

-Now, at the Linux prompt, attempt to Telnet into the device using the IP address:
+Go back to the Linux Terminal and attempt to Telnet into the device using the IP address:

 ```
 telnet 192.168.1.20